 Given that Nectar Babe nectarine trees are natural dwarfs, you may think that the fruit is small too.
 This is not the case.
 The succulent freestone nectarines are large and perfect for eating fresh off the tree or canning.

 A dwarf tree is usually a grafted tree, where a standard fruit tree cultivar is grafted onto a short rootstock.
 But Nectar Babes are natural dwarf trees.
 Without grafting, the trees stay small, shorter than most gardeners.
-They top out at 5 to 6 feet (1.5-1.8 m.) tall, a perfect size for planting in containers, small gardens or anywhere with limited space.
+They top out at 5 to 6 feet (1.5 to 1.8 m.) tall, a perfect size for planting in containers, small gardens or anywhere with limited space.

 These trees are ornamental as well as extremely productive.
 The spring blossom display is extremely, filling the tree branches with lovely pale pink flowers.